Queen Crape Myrtle | Flower Appreciation

 Introduction

 There are over 1600 parks and gardens under the management of the Leisure and Cultural Services Department (LCSD) across Hong Kong.
 Featuring green canopies and seasonal blooms all year round, such parks and gardens draw crowds of flower viewers taking pictures during flowering seasons.
 Among an array of flowering plants, some species are in particular popular with visitors.
-To facilitate members of the public to appreciate flowers in a timely manner, we will make available on this website the information on those beloved species, including Red Leaves, Rosy Trumpet Tree, Cherry Blossom, Yellow Pui, Camel's Foot Tree, Rhododendron, Queen Crape Myrtle and Lotus Flower.
+To facilitate members of the public to appreciate flowers in a timely manner, we will make available on this website the information on those beloved species, including Red Leaves, Purple Tabebuia, Cherry Blossoms, Yellow Pui, Camel's Foot Tree, Rhododendron, Lotus Flower, Queen Crape Myrtle and Hong Kong Orchid Tree.

 Scientific Name : Lagerstroemia speciosa